-Karl Marx wrote that economics, not religion or culture, is what drives society – and now – whether it’s online debates about wealth inequality to the obsession with wealth creation, his words ring true.
+Karl Marx wrote that economics, not religion or culture, is what defines and drives society – and now – whether it’s online debates about wealth inequality to the obsession with wealth creation, his words ring true.
 The stock market perpetually making new highs, as well as headlines about multi-billion dollar web 2.0 valuations, has made everyone acutely aware of their position in the financial and social pecking order.
 In the past, people had FOMO over not going to heaven.
 Now it’s FOMO over missing out on the housing or stock market boom, or fear over not having enough money for retirement.
 We fear falling behind of our peers who are richer and more successful in quantifiable terms.
 The poor aspire to be like the middle class, who aspire to be like the upper-middle class, who aspire to be like the wealthy, who aspire to be like the ultra-wealthy, who aspire to become immortal through life-extension technologies rather than through God.
 We’ve become slaves to numbers, such as the number of dollars in the bank account, the number of followers on our social media accounts, or the amount of money in our stock accounts, or as victims of wealth inequality or stratification, where people are reduced to numbers that fall somewhere on a wealth distribution.
 The alt-right could be seen as an secular revival or insurgency to return or restore America to a more theistic, holistic, or idealist worldview where hard-to-quantify things like ‘identity’ and ‘nationalism’ replace what is easily quantifiable.
 It’s not just about taking back America but also about taking back our identities.